Using the Model for Improvement methodology to close the poverty related attainment gap in numeracy

 - What range of evidence do use to give you confidence that you can identify your learners' needs in numeracy?

-- Once you have identified the need, how are you going to establish an aim (outcome) that is specific, has a timeframe, is aligned to your goals and is measureable?
-Remember that without effective measures you cannot be sure that change is leading to improvement.
+- Once you have identified the need, how are you going to establish an aim (outcome) that is specific, has a timeframe, is aligned to your goals, and is measurable?
+Remember that without effective measures, you cannot be sure that change is leading to improvement.